monostere0/cdk-koa-ts-elasticbeanstalk-api/readme.md

 source ./deploy.sh
 ```

-Which will trigger the build, archive and cdk to deploy the API to http://api.gigs.tech
+Which will trigger the build, archive and cdk to deploy the API to AWS.

 ## Ts-node